DataTalksClub/datatalksclub.github.io/_podcast/s04e04-ml-startup.md

     \ started as something else.
 I would not overthink it, though.
 I would not overplan\
     \ stuff.
 I would always just try to go and talk to these potential users and learn\
     \ something from them.
 If you cannot get to these users easily, probably that's\
-    \ not the start you\u2019re looking for, because you will need to continue generating\
+    \ not your startup, because you will need to continue generating\
     \ ways of how to reach them."
   sec: 2433
   time: '40:33'